alphazwest/python-examples/README.md

-# examples-python
-Python Code Examples
+# Python Examples
+This repo contains examples of Python code across many use cases.

+It is added to casually and should never be assumed to be persistant.